 “Total pancreatectomy and islet autotransplantation in chronic pancreatitis: Recommendations from PancreasFest” These recommendations guid physicians in the evaluation and management of patients before, and after TPIAT.
 Click here for Abstract”

-A new web site has been launched to provide information on the functional consequence of various cationic trypsinogen (PRSS1) mutations.
-The site is maintained by Dr. Miklos Sahin-Toth and Dr. Balazs Nemeth.
-Click here to visit.
+A mutation web site (https://pancreasgenetics.org/) provides information on the functional consequence of various pancreatitis genes such as PRSS1, SPINK1 etc. The site is maintained by Prof. Miklos Sahin-Toth MD PhD and is currently being rebuilt.

 PEaRL .:.
 Pancreatitis Education and Research Letter